VERG Brooklyn Veterinary Team

 Karen Jones joined VERG at the beginning of 2001 as a veterinary assistant.
 She is currently a supervisor who enjoys working with animals and aspires to become a veterinarian.
 Karen was born and raised in Brooklyn, and when she is not working, she enjoys reading, going to museums, food festivals and street fairs, and taking care of her 20-year-old red-eared slider.

-Kenneth Manalang, Technician, Supervisor
+Kenneth Manalang, LVT, Technician, Supervisor

 Milagros Fernandez, Supervisor